adinasarapu/adinasarapu.github.io/_portfolio/2020-08-24-blog-spark-mllib.md

 AIC: 37.7313
 ```

-Finally,
+Finally, shutting down the HDFS
-*Shutting Down the HDFS*:
 You can stop all the daemons using the command `stop-all.sh`.
 You can also start or stop each daemon separately.

 ```
 $bash stop-all.sh